denten-books/plain-text/main.md

 personal vs. central computers

 Internet is not a rhyzome.
 Central control.
-Surface vs. depth structures--twitter is rhyzomatic on the surface.
+Surface vs. depth structures---twitter is rhyzomatic on the surface.

 Actor-networks.
 We are pushing ourselves through the wires.
 Hardware in control.